Fayetteville man receives life sentence in murder

 Trustin used a pistol he found at the residence in the kidnapping, Durrett said.
 Neither Hogue nor Reel had ever met Trustin before, he said.

-Hogue then struggled with Tristan, and the several shots were fired, but no one else was hit, according to the report.
-Tristan ran after losing the gun in the struggle and was tackled by onlookers who held him for police.
+Hogue then struggled with Trustin, and several shots were fired, but no one else was hit, according to the report.
+Trustin ran off after losing the gun in the struggle and was tackled by onlookers who held him for police.

 Trustin declined to make a statement at the sentencing hearing.
 Additional charges related to the murder, such as aggravated residential burglary, were dropped in the plea bargain.